 Construction sector companies typically have fewer than 10 employees.
 Arts, sports, entertainment, and recreation businesses only employ a total of 9 people in McCordsville.
+These sectors are part of the economic development goals for the town.

 In the past five years there has been an increase in independent contractor/solo entrepreneur businesses that range from a "side hustle" making extra household income to the entrepreneur's full-time employment.
 Most of these businesses do not necessarily fall under the town's home-based business section of the zoning ordinance because they do not have in-person sales of goods.
 The ordinance allows for businesses as a special exception in any residential district if certain criteria are met regarding business activity, in-person sales, on site employment or meetings, outdoor storage, entrances, and signs.
 Day care homes are required to follow Indiana statute.